 North City is a community designation used mainly by the San Diego Police Department for zoning purposes.

-North Park is a large but walkable neighborhood which is sometimes subdivided into the smaller neighborhoods of Altadena, Burlingame, the Dryden Historic District, and Morley Field.
+North Park is a large but walkable neighborhood that is sometimes subdivided into the smaller neighborhoods of Altadena, Burlingame, the Dryden Historic District, and Morley Field.
 In 1893, James Monroe Hartley bought 40 acres (16 hectares) of land on which he planted lemon trees.
 The area came to be known as Hartley’s North Park.
 Hartley’s son Jack established the real estate firm of Stevens & Hartley which subdivided the land in 1911.
 It was a streetcar suburb until service ended in 1949.
 In 1978, two planes collided over North Park, killing 137 passengers and seven people on the ground.
 It is known for its diversity, restaurants, bars, North Park Music Thing music festival, Ray at Night art walk, and annual North Park Lions Club Holiday Parade.

 Oak Park is a suburban neighborhood centered around a shopping mall, Marketplace at the Grove Shopping Center.
 It opened with a decidedly less annoying name, College Grove but in the 1990s it was barely hanging on at all.
 A more attractive neighborhood amenity is Chollas Lake.
 The rest of the neighborhood is characterized by residences — including Navy housing.

 Ocean Beach is located at the estuary of the San Diego River.
 It was previously known as Mussel Beach, for the presence of mussels.
 The Ocean Beach name was first applied in 1887 by Albert E. Higgins and Billy Carlson.
 The two developers built the Cliff House resort there and subdivided the area.
-The Ocean Beach Railroad was launched in 1888 but the resort was a failure and Higgins commit suicide.
+The Ocean Beach Railroad was launched in 1888 but the resort was a failure and Higgins committed suicide.
 The Cliff House burned down in 1898.
 Early resident DC Collier then stepped in and did much to develop the area.
 By 1910 it was flourishing.
 Ocean Beach Municipal Pier, built in 1966, is the longest concrete pier on the West Coast.
 By the 1960s, thanks to its organic markets, hippies, and headshops, it was characterized as the “Haight-Ashbury of San Diego.”
 It’s now home to many antique shops, tattoo parlors, cafés, coffee bars, and feral parrots.

 OCEAN VIEW HILLS

-Ocean View Hills (also known as Ocean Crest) is a residential neighborhood, development of which began around 1998.
+Ocean View Hills (also known as Ocean Crest) is a residential neighborhood, the development of which began around 1998.
 The area in which it is located, however, was annexed in 1957.
 When still unincorporated, it attracted off-road vehicles and bonfire builders who referred to it simply as “the Pits.”

 Old Town was the site of the first Spanish settlement in California, home to both the Mission San Diego de Alcalá and the Presidio of San Diego.
 By the 1820s, Mexican San Diego development was centered around Old Town San Diego State Historic Park.
-In the 1860s, the center of the San Diego’s population moved to what’s now Centre City, then known as “New Town.”
+In the 1860s, the center of San Diego’s population moved to what’s now Centre City, then known as “New Town.”
 In 1871, government records were moved out of Old Town to a new courthouse.
-The Old Town neighborhood is still home to hotels, restaurants, art galleries, shops, as well as dozens of historic sites and buildings.
+The Old Town neighborhood is still home to hotels, restaurants, art galleries, and shops, as well as dozens of historic sites and buildings.
 It also hosts several annual festivals.

 Otay Mesa is a community located at the US-Mexican border.
-Its name comes from the Kumeyaay language, although there is dispute about which word.
-Possible candidates include “otai” (brushy), “tou-ti” (big moutain), and “etaay” (big).
+Its name comes from the Kumeyaay language, although there is a dispute about which word.
+Possible candidates include “otai” (brushy), “tou-ti” (big mountain), and “etaay” (big).
 The first controlled flights in the western hemisphere were undertaken here beginning in 1883 by aviation pioneer John Joseph Montgomery.
 The Otay Mesa Port of Entry is one of two border crossings in San Diego.